 One of the most important thing in protecting your Android is to secure your network.
 Try to avoid using public WiFi whenever you want to do something important like doing your banking online.
 As long you are sharing the same network with the public, they can easily sniff out your packets and translate it into actual data of your private information i.e. your passwords.

 You can protect your information by using apps like Hideninja VPN so that your outgoing connection is always encrypted, making it harder for anyone to sabotage your data.
 If you suspect that your device is being attacked, WiFi Protector can help fend off these attackers.
-To further enhance your network security you can apply settings from SecDroid but note that this app is only for rooted phones.

 6. Use Mobile Security App